My Haas Welcome,

 Zero the indicator and rotate the C-axis a full 360 degrees and record the measurement.
 This measurement is NTE 0.0008/10" diameter.

 Loosen the bolts until the head drops enough to insert a shim in between.
-Do not exceed 0.003" thickness.
+Do not exceed 0.003" shim thickness.
+Shim part numbers are:

-NOTE: The head does not need to be supported to do this, but make sure to not to back out the bolts too far.
+Note: The head does not need to be supported to do this.
+Only loosen the bolts enough to insert the shim.

 WARNING: This step may be used as reference for the inspection report but do not make any adjustments before consulting with Haas Service.
 Adjustments made without consulting Haas Service will void warranty.